devinrhode2/Specials-Board/README.markdown

 The GNU gettext strings (i18n), Makefile, and Django Template modes can be [downloaded from SubEthaEdit's mode page](http://www.codingmonkeys.de/subethaedit/modes.html).
 [A more up-to-date version of the Django Template mode can also be pulled from GitHub](http://github.com/jbergantine/Django-Template).

 The YAML mode can be [downloaded from GitHub](http://github.com/stuffmc/YAML.mode).

+The LESS mode can be [downloaded from GitHub](http://github.com/monoceroi/LESS.mode).

 ### Custom Mode Installation